-The specific task was to introduce a new subject to small children through an application and each scientific content to be related to learning a number in an intuitive way as much as possible, both parts: teaching and consolidating.
+The requirements for the design teams were to introduce a new subject to small children through an application and each scientific content to be related to learning a number in an intuitive way as much as possible, both parts: teaching and consolidating.
 Small aged children, middle group in kindergarten, don't read, don't write, so all the applications should be based on audio and video.
 This was followed by other specific requirements such as: forcing the child to listen to a certain content or to listen to a task till the end, in order to prevent misguide and organize teaching.